crvanpollard/Mapbox_Workshop/README.md

 ![alt text](https://raw.githubusercontent.com/crvanpollard/Mapbox_Workshop/master/img/nfr_geojson.png)

 ### Uploading a New Dataset
-Once you have your GeoJson or CVS (that has Latitude and Longitude values) it is a simple drag n' drop process to upload your data
+Once you have downloaded the GeoJson or in some cases a CVS (that has Latitude and Longitude values) it is a simple drag n' drop or select file process to upload your geospatial data to mapbox
 ![alt text](https://raw.githubusercontent.com/crvanpollard/Mapbox_Workshop/master/img/newdataset.png)

 ### Dataset Editor
-This is where you can create, import, and edit geographic data.
+This is a tool that allows you to create, import, and edit your geographic data as well as attribute information.
 ![alt text](https://raw.githubusercontent.com/crvanpollard/Mapbox_Workshop/master/img/editor.png)
 ![alt text](https://raw.githubusercontent.com/crvanpollard/Mapbox_Workshop/master/img/data_editor.png)